mopidy/mopidy-pandora/README.rst

   length, bitrate etc.).
 - Simulate dynamic tracklist (workaround for `#2 <https://github.com/rectalogic/mopidy-pandora/issues/2)>`_)
 - Add support for browsing genre stations.
 Note that clicking on a genre station will automatically add that station to your profile.
-At the moment there is no way to remove stations from within Mopidy-Pandora.
+- Add ability to delete a station by setting one of the doubleclick event parameters to ``delete_station``.
 - Move 'QuickMix' to the top of the station list.
 Stations that will be played as part of QuickMix are marked with an asterisk (*).
 - Scrobbling tracks to Last.fm is now supported.